Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

-If you’ve ever sent an email that says “Just checking in!”, let’s take a moment to reflect.
+If you’ve ever sent an email that says “just checking in,” let’s take a moment to reflect.

 Checking in with what, exactly?

-Are you making sure their inbox still works?
 Hoping they woke up overnight obsessed with your venue?
-Waiting for them to magically remember you exist?

 Because if that’s all you’re offering, they have zero reason to respond.